 8.2.0 Overview

 This clause describes the procedures for accessing the resources.
 The term "hop" in the descriptions here refers to the number of Transit CSEs traversed by a request on its route from the Originator to the Hosting CSE.
 Traversal implies that the request was forwarded from one CSE to either its Registrar CSE or Registree CSE.
 For example, when a CSE initiated a request and the Hosting CSE is its Registrar CSE, the hop count is zero.

+The Receiver CSE shall forward the received request in the following case:

+The To parameter in the request contains a CSE-ID and it does not represent the ID of the Receiver CSE.

+The Receiver CSE shall handle the received request in the following cases:

+The To parameter in the request contains a CSE-ID and it represents the ID of the Receiver CSE.

+The To parameter in the request does not contain a CSE-ID

 All the descriptions and message flows in this clause are illustrative for the direction from a Registree acting as an Originator to a Registrar acting as a Receiver only.
 The flows from a Registrar CSE to a Registree CSE are symmetric with respect to the one described in this clause.
 Both the IN-CSE and MN-CSE have the ability to route a received request or response messages to one of their Registrees.
 If the Hosting CSE is not known by an MN-CSE that receives a request or response message, that MN-CSE shall forward the message to its own Registrar CSE by default.